open-source-labs/Docketeer/README.dev.md

 <strong>Code cleanup:</strong> There's a lot of commented out code everywhere that either was never fully implemented or part of login functionality.<br />
 <strong>UX:</strong> There's nothing to show users that something is still loading on any of the pages.

+<h2>Notes</h2>
+<h3>Deployment</h3>
+There is a makefile for easy deployment, just make sure to update the versions in it and the docker-compose then do 'make push-extension' and it will push everything for you.
+<h4>Last commit where Docketeer was browser based instead of an extension</h4>
+c927ee7835480fcfb815641b10f1ce98111af22a

 <h2>Who worked on what</h2>
 <h4>Docketeer XIV</h2>
 <h5>Browser</h5>